 DIY Halloween decorations don’t need to cost a pretty penny.
 Fallen branches, some tall grass, and stalks of weeds make up this DIY witches’ broom.
 The materials basically cost you nothing!
-This project is a perfect way to turn some trash into a treasure.
+These cheap outdoor Halloween decorations are the perfect way to turn some trash into a treasure.

 22. Skull Vase